simhoteps/multi-select-autocomplete/README.md

 # Multi Select Autocomplete

 # Live Link
-You can view the live version of the site:  <a href="https://custommultiselect.netlify.app/">Product Space</a>
+You can view the live version of the site:  <a href="https://custommultiselect.netlify.app/">Rick and Morty Multiple Selection </a>

 ```